junyang-chin/php-from-scratch/docs/part_1.md

 get_class($bar); // "App\Bar"
 ```
 ### Auto wiring
 Autowiring is a container feature that could recusrively attempt to resolve the dependencies even though they aren't explicitly defined using the methods above.
-However, it should be noted that classes with no dependencies or with conrete dependencies can be resolved.
+However, it should be noted that classes with no dependencies or with concrete dependencies can be resolved.